renekreijveld/Watchful.li-sitelist/README.md

 Changelog:

-18-aug-2015: Added Foundation 5 version.

-18-aug-2016: Added site statistics: nr. of websites, nr. of sites with an update and nr. of updates available.
+18-aug-2015: Added a column to show the number of updates available and added a refresh button.
+Added site statistics: nr. of websites, nr. of sites with an update and nr. of updates available.
+Added Foundation 5 version.
+Added website up/down status.

-18-aug-2016: Added a column to show the number of updates available and added a refresh button.

 16-aug-2016: Integrated jQuery DataTables plugin to allow better display and searching.